-The effect of planting method on grain yield and quality characteristics of some rice genotypes in Guilan province
+The effect of planting method on grain yield and quality characteristics of some rice varieties in Guilan province

 Document Type : Research Paper